 It is important to consider your glass staircase will have to become part of your regular cleaning regime.
 Think about how often you clean other areas of your home which have glass in order to keep them clean.
 How often do you get your windows cleaned?
 How often do you clean mirrors in your home?

-Make sure to purchase a specialist glass polish as regular surface polish may not be able to remove specks of dirt or greasy hand marks along the bannister.
+Make sure to purchase a specialist glass polish as regular surface polish may not be able to remove specks of dirt or greasy hand marks along the bannister and on the glass staircase panels.
 By investing in the correct cleaning products and ensuring you regularly clean your glass you will be able to keep it in a clean condition.

 Choose the Finish Wisely